mandi1120/hostess_brands_dashboard/README.md

 ## Overview:
 This report was created as a final project for a master's course at NWMSU, Financial Modeling for IT.
 The assignment: use concepts from the class to analyze a financial dataset.

 The company I chose was Hostess Brands, Inc. (TWNK), for which I downloaded a few years of quarterly and annual statements from sec.gov.
-I created a simple dashboard in Excel to to track the annual and quarterly results over time.
+I created a simple dashboard in Excel to track the annual and quarterly results over time.

 To create visuals, I used pivot tables, pivot charts, and slicers.
 To transform the data into a usable format, I used formulas (ie: vlookup, sumifs, textjoin) and Power Query.